 Third party Z mount lenses

 A number of major and minor third-party manufacturers have announced lenses for the Nikon Z mount.
-Here are a selection of non-Nikon lenses that are on the market or on the horizon…
+Here is a selection of some of the non-Nikon lenses that are on the market …

 Samyang MF 14mm F2.8 Z